Prevention and Education

 How Do You Get Herpes?
 All Transmission Routes

-Most people with herpes acquired it from someone who didn't know they had it.
-Herpes spreads through skin-to-skin contact with an infected area; approximately 70% of new herpes infections are transmitted by people with no visible sores at the time of contact, because the virus sheds asymptomatically from skin between outbreaks; and genital HSV-1 from oral sex now accounts for more than half of new genital herpes cases in young adults in many settings.
+Most people with herpes acquired it from someone who didn’t know they had it.
+Herpes spreads through skin-to-skin contact with an infected area.
+Approximately 70% of new herpes infections are transmitted by people with no visible sores at the time of contact, because the virus sheds asymptomatically from skin between outbreaks.
+Genital HSV-1 from oral sex now accounts for more than half of new genital herpes cases in young adults in many settings.
+Testing available in Houston, Los Angeles, New York City, Miami, and Chicago.

 The Routes of Herpes Acquisition